Stone Cladding: Advantages and Disadvantages

 1. Cost

-One of the main disadvantages of stone cladding is the cost.
-Natural stone can be expensive to purchase and install, especially when compared to other cladding materials like vinyl or wood.
-The cost can vary depending on the type of stone chosen and the complexity of the installation process.
-While stone cladding may be a worthwhile investment in the long run, the initial expense can be a deterrent for some homeowners.
+The main disadvantage of stone cladding is that it can be very expensive.
+Natural stone can be very expensive to buy and install, especially compared to other cladding materials like vinyl or wood.
+The cost will depend on the type of stone chosen and the complexity of the installation process.
+While stone cladding might be a worthwhile investment in the long term, the initial expense is a significant deterrent for many homeowners.

 2. Weight and Structural Considerations